softlab-unimore/rag_resist0/README.md

-This repository contains the code to extract **financial and non-financial indicators** from company reports (pdf files)
+This repository contains the code to extract **financial and non-financial indicators** from company reports (pdf files).
+Given a query regarding financial and non-financial indicators (like the ones shown in `en_gris.json`), the script returns the most relevant pages, as well as some possible numerical result we might be searching for.